Home Theater Projector Guide

 • Lamp Life

 The typical lamp life for a projector on average is between 1500-3000 hours.
 A replacement lamp can cost between $200-$400.
+Only exception is the new led technology that can last up to 20000 hours.

 Found a projector now learn about Projector Screens